Building Arden Station

 Some activities may be required to continue past these hours.
 All efforts will be made to complete activities as scheduled.

 The construction of Arden Station will require some changes to local traffic conditions to allow trucks to transport excavated material from site.

 Construction traffic routes have been developed that focus on moving trucks and other construction traffic to CityLink as directly as possible.
 Traffic routes include Laurens Street, Arden Street, Dryburgh Street, Dynon Road and Macaulay Road.

 Temporary traffic and cycling diversions in other nearby streets may be required at times to ensure the safety of cyclists and other road users.

 Truck movements and routes during construction

-- Up to 200 trucks per day are expected to travel to and from the construction site
+- Up to 400 trucks per day are expected to travel to and from site

-- After 6:00pm, all construction vehicles will enter and exit via Arden Street.
+- After 6:00pm, all construction vehicles will enter and exit site via Arden Street

-- Rumble grids are being installed to remove debris from the wheels of vehicles to minimise the spread of dirt on local roads.
+- Rumble grids and a wheel wash have been installed to remove debris from the wheels of vehicles to minimise the spread of dirt on local roads